marcotav/deep-learning/README.md

 ## painter-identifier

 The goal of this project is to use Transfer Learning to build a Convolutional Neural Network (or ConvNet) to identify the artist of a painting.
+More details [here](https://github.com/marcotav/deep-learning/blob/master/painters-identification/README.md),

 <br/>
 <p align="center">